labykim/pbl3-garbee/README.md

 # PBL3 Group 6: GarBee
-This is to summarize all tasks for coding.
+This is to summarize all tasks for CODING ONLY.
 For other information, please visit our website.

+## Prototype Objectives
+### v0.2
+- [ ] Common error handling
+- [ ] Frame for displaying polished result

+### v0.1
+- [x] A button for uploading a photo
+- [x] Send the photo to API server
+- [x] Receive the result from the API server
+- [x] Display the uploaded photo
+- [x] Display the result

 ## Branches